moding-il/bizdoc.core/README.md

 The ReportRef above enables the report to access running context functionality, such as progress events of the server-side code.

 > If no component is registered using the _Template_ annotation, BizDoc treats the model properties as columns and the arguments as fields.
-> Use Display and DataType attributes to change layout.
+> Use Display and DataType attributes to control layouting.

 BizDoc built-in reports can be customized by setting the Options in the configuration.